raspberrypilearning/cricket/en/step_2.md

 --- task ---

-Tell the player which stump is chosen (so they know where to move their bat later).
+Tell the player the chosen stump (so they know where to move their bat later).

 ```blocks3
 when I receive [New Ball v]